-- 5-1 That the design and implementation of the constituent components of Oshawa's active transportation network be consistent with the design standards, guidelines, and selection criteria for active transportation facilities provided in Chapter 5, the Off-Road Facility Standards, the On-Road Cycling Facility Standards and the Ontario Traffic Manual series. - 5-2 That proposed sidewalks shown in Exhibits B1 and B2 should have a minimum recommended sidewalk width of 1.8 metres, and 2.0 metres in higher demand areas.
+- 5-1 That the City of Oshawa consider amending By-Law 79-99 Article 4.50 to explicitly prohibit on-street parking within a bicycle lane. - 5-2 That the City consider developing a complete streets policy to ensure that the City's transportation network is designed to accommodate all road users and modes of travel. - 5-3 That the design and implementation of the constituent components of Oshawa's active transportation network be consistent with the design standards, guidelines, and selection criteria for active transportation facilities provided in Chapter 5, the Off-Road Facility Standards identified

-- 5-3 That the City of Oshawa Accessibility Design Standard (or the Accessible Built Environment Standard if this is higher) be applied to the design of all pedestrian facilities and infrastructure components comprising the City's active transportation network. - 5-4 That the active transportation facilities proposed for routes along road rights-of-way in urban areas include sidewalks and/or a boulevard path to accommodate pedestrians and other users.
+- in Exhibit C, the On-Road Cycling Facility Standards identified in Exhibit D, and the Ontario Traffic Manual series. - 5-4 That proposed sidewalks shown in Exhibits B1 and B2 should have a minimum recommended sidewalk width of 1.5 metres, and 2.0 metres in higher demand areas. - 5-5 That the Accessible Built Environment Standard be applied to the design of all pedestrian facilities and infrastructure components comprising the City's active transportation network. - 5-6 That the active transportation facilities proposed for routes along road rights-of-way in urban areas include sidewalks and/or an in-boulevard multi-use trail to accommodate pedestrians and other users.

-Implementing the Active Transportation Network 6.
+6. Implementing the Active Transportation Network